matkovst/Bishop-PRML-demos/README.md

 Some concepts were also taken from Kevin P. Murphy's "Machine Learning: A Probabilistic Perspective".
 These algorithms are grouped by chapters and wrapped around tkinter.

+All _main.py_ files mostly contain GUI logic.
+For exploring ML magic take a look at _model_specific.py_ files.

+## Requirements
+Python 3.6 with:
+- numpy-1.19.5
+- matplotlib-3.3.4

 ## Linear Models for Regression
 - Linear regression
 - Bayesian linear regression